 - Prep ingredients beforehand - Stir-frying is a quick process and requires constant attention!
 Doing the mise en place beforehand makes cooking easier and faster.

-- Use a large non-stick wok - I highly recommend using a large enough wok or pan to ensure the ingredients are evenly cooked.
-An overfilled pan might also cause ingredients to steam rather than fry, yielding soggy noodles.
+- Use a large non-stick wok - I highly recommend using a large enough wok or pan to fry bami goreng.
+An overfilled pan causes ingredients to steam rather than fry, yielding soggy noodles.

-- Storing leftovers - Although bami goreng is best served fresh, leftovers can be refrigerated for 2-3 days in an airtight container.
-Reheat it in the microwave or on the stove.
-You might need to add a splash of water when reheating to loosen the noodles.
+- Storing leftovers - Although this dish is best served fresh, leftovers can be refrigerated for 2-3 days.
+Reheat it in the microwave or on the stove, adding a splash of water to loosen noodles.

 ✨Variations and add-ins

 Noodles - Although yellow wheat noodles are traditionally used, you can replace them with ramen noodles, egg noodles, or spaghetti.
-You will need to cook the noodles first if using dried noodles.
+If using dried noodles, cook until al dente before stir-frying.

 Make it gluten-free - Substitute wheat noodles with rice noodles.
 As for the seasonings, use a gluten-free soy sauce and oyster sauce, and substitute kecap manis with 2 tablespoons of soy sauce + 2 tablespoons of sugar.